Last Updated on August 16, 2022

 Everyone seems to be on a diet these days.
 You can’t turn around without someone talking about their latest no-carb or calorie-counting escapades into the world of better living.
 Me?
 I’ll take the steak, medium-rare, with a side of onion rings.
 But one thing does seem to ring true: What you put into your body tends to significantly affect how it performs.
 If tools have “bodies”, then their “food” would be the amps put out by today’s lithium-ion batteries.
-As we found out in last month’s Impact Driver Face-off, the Ah rating of a battery has a lot to do with its potential for run-time.
+The amp-hour and Watt-hour ratings of a battery have a lot to do with its potential for run-time.
 But there’s a lot more to the story of how lithium-ion batteries work…a whole lot more.

 How Lithium-ion Batteries Work